Edwin Díaz: 2024

 On April 15, 2024, Díaz recorded his 100th save for the Mets in a 6–3 home victory over the Pittsburgh Pirates.
-Following a blown four-run lead on May 18 against the Miami Marlins as well as other blown saves in that timeframe, he was temporarily moved from closer.
-However, Díaz returned to the closer role on May 25, blowing another save against the San Francisco Giants.
+Following a blown four-run lead on May 18 against the Miami Marlins as well as other blown saves in that timeframe, he was temporarily moved from the closer's role.
+However, Díaz returned as closer on May 25, blowing another save against the San Francisco Giants.
 On May 29, he was placed on the 15-day injured list due to right shoulder impingement.
 He was activated from the IL and returned to the closer role on June 13 against the Marlins and earned the win that day for the Mets.

 On June 23, he was ejected from a game against the Chicago Cubs because of a sticky substance on his hands.
 The next day, Díaz was given a 10-day suspension by the MLB for violating the league's foreign substance policy.
-He returned from his suspension on July 6 and recorded his 8th save of the season in a 5–2 victory against the Pirates at PNC Park.
+He returned from his suspension on July 6 and recorded his 8th save of the season in a 5–2 victory against the Pirates.
 On September 30, in the penultimate game of the season, Díaz threw a season-high 40 pitches across the 8th and 9th innings against the Atlanta Braves, securing the win and clinching the 11th playoff berth in Mets history.
 Díaz finished the season with 20 saves, 84 strikeouts, a 3.52 ERA, and a career-high 6 wins.

 On October 3, Díaz recorded his first postseason win after throwing two scoreless innings in Game 3 of the NL Wild Card Series against the Milwaukee Brewers.
-He recorded his first postseason save on October 9 in Game 4 of the NL Division Series against the Philadelphia Phillies, clinching the series and a spot in the NL Championship for the Mets.
-Across six games of the 2024 MLB postseason, Díaz recorded one win, two saves, and 13 strikeouts with a 3.12 ERA.
+He recorded his first postseason save on October 9 in Game 4 of the NL Division Series against the Philadelphia Phillies, clinching the series and a spot in the NL Championship Series for the Mets.
+Across six games of the postseason, Díaz recorded one win, two saves, and 13 strikeouts with a 3.12 ERA.